 Common manifestations include fever, mild anemia, difficulty swallowing (dysphagia), recurrent upper respiratory infections, and enlarged liver and spleen.
 Osteolytic lesions do not occur.

 Almost all patients present with diffuse abdominal lymphoma and malabsorption.
-CBC may show anemia, leukopenia, thrombocytopenia, eosinophilia, and circulating atypical lymphocytes or plasma cells.
-Serum protein electrophoresis is normal in half of cases; often, there is an increased α2 and β (beta) fraction or a decreased γ fraction.
+Complete blood count (CBC) may show anemia, leukopenia, thrombocytopenia, eosinophilia, and circulating atypical lymphocytes or plasma cells.
+Serum protein electrophoresis is normal in half of cases; often, there are increased alpha-2 and beta fractions or a decreased gamma fraction.
 Diagnosis requires the detection of a monoclonal alpha chain on immunofixation electrophoresis.
 This chain is sometimes found in concentrated urine.
-If it cannot be found in serum or urine, biopsy is required.
+If it cannot be found in serum or urine, intestinal biopsy is required.
 The abnormal protein can sometimes be detected in intestinal secretions.
 The intestinal cellular infiltrate may be pleomorphic and not overtly malignant.
 Bence Jones proteinuria is absent.

-IgG heavy chain disease occurs primarily in elderly men but can occur in children.
-Associated chronic disorders include RA, Sjögren syndrome, SLE, TB, myasthenia gravis, hypereosinophilic syndrome, autoimmune hemolytic anemia, and thyroiditis.
+IgG heavy chain disease occurs primarily in older men but can occur in children.
+Associated chronic disorders include rheumatoid arthritis, Sjögren syndrome, systemic lupus erythematosus, tuberculosis, myasthenia gravis, hypereosinophilic syndrome, autoimmune hemolytic anemia, and thyroiditis.
 Reductions in normal immunoglobulin levels occur.
 Lytic bone lesions are uncommon.
 Amyloidosis sometimes develops.